Want to do this tour self guided?

 There’s little time for warming up the legs on this initial day as we are straight into things pretty much from the off.
 Whilst the road is quiet, it’s certainly got some short and steep ‘cheeky climbs’ as it edges its way along the dramatic coastline of the Kilbrannan Sound and affords you wonderful views across to Arran.

-After Skedaddlin’ past the aptly named Saddell (with its 17th Century castle), we continue to the hamlet of Claonaig where we turn inland to ride across Kintyre to Kennacraig.
+After Skedaddlin’ past the aptly named Saddell (with its 17th Century castle), we continue to the hamlet of Claonaig and on to the impressive Skipness Castle, with a stunning beach overlooking the Isle of Arran.
+We then turn inland to ride up and over Kintyre to Kennacraig.
 From here it’s pretty much downhill all the way to Tarbert.
-Situated on the west shores of Loch Fyne, Tarbert is a bustling little place and an ideal spot to spend the night with a nice harbour for a little leg-stretch after your day in the saddle.
+Situated on the west shores of Loch Fyne, Tarbert is a bustling little place and an ideal spot to spend the night after your day in the saddle, with a nice harbour on Loch Fyne.

 - Meals: Breakfast, lunch